osohq/oso/docs/getting-started/quickstart.rst

 Now that we've installed oso, we can import it into our project and construct a new ``Oso`` instance that will serve as our authorization engine.

-Here's an updated version of our webserver code from before with the new lines
+Here's an updated version of our web server code from before with the new lines
 highlighted:

 .. tabs::